-Furthermore, when they use the ROSALIND platform for NanoString nCounter data – which is free of charge – they later contact me to buy the analysis units for RNA-seq, miRNA, and scRNA-seq, since I also work with these techniques in the core lab.
+Furthermore, when they use the ROSALIND data analysis tool for NanoString nCounter data – which is free of charge – they later contact me to buy the analysis units for RNA-seq, miRNA, and scRNA-seq, since I also work with these techniques in the core lab.

 NSTG: What do you like most about using the NanoString nCounter instrument?

 EM: It is reliable, accurate, and the panels NanoString provides are so diverse.
 I like that users can target exactly what they need for their research.
 The panels have the right number of genes for targeted gene expression.

 Why Gene Expression Analysis with ROSALIND Data Analysis Software?

 NSTG: What advice would you give other researchers considering using ROSALIND as a data analysis tool for their nCounter data?
 What features of ROSALIND would you highlight to them?